Renegade (BBS): Transfer of control

 With little free time, Renegade idled for more than a year until April 2006 when McMillen (also known as Exodus) added the talent of Lee Palmer to the Renegade team to replace Hoppman.
 Palmer (also known as Nuclear) is a former third-party software developer for the T.A.G.
 Bulletin Board System.
 Palmer disappeared sometime around 2012 and has not been heard from.
 McMillen was once again the lone code holder.

 In 2013, McMillen released the v1.19/DOS Source code on GitHub in hopes someone would add to it.
 No one stepped up in 7+ years, so McMillen once again resurfaced in 2020 to release v1.22/DOS.
 With some time on his hands due to the pandemic, McMillen was able to hash out v1.25/DOS on May 16, 2021.

 Lee Woodridge was added to the RG Development Team in September 2021.
 Woodridge had added quite a few fixes and updates to his fork of the v1.19a/DOS code.
 Woodridge was asked to join and to merge his fork with the v1.25/DOS code.
 Once this was completed v1.30/DOS and v1.33/DOS were released.

-Work has continued on Renegade rather slowly, but the team would like to release something new every year, if any worthwhile additions are made.
+Lee Woodridge has seemed to given up coding sometime back in 2024.
+McMillen took some renewed interested during Christmas break 2025 and wrote some utilities for the current Renegade that might peak some interest.
+After these were completed, he returned to updating Renegade.

+v1.40 was released on March 1, 2026.
+This updated added Lightbar File Listings with tagging and scrolling text view internal archive viewers.
+There is also lightbar message area reading.
+Also the ability to import Y2K and older .MNU files into the Menu system to use old utils.
+New Alpha test sites also show lightbar driven Nodelist viewer/search internal to Renegade for the next release as well.

 Current information

 The current work is now being coded under 'The Renegade Development Team' name.

-Version 1.35 for DOS Full Install and Upgrade versions were released on September 1, 2024.
+Version 1.40 for DOS Full Install and Upgrade versions were released on March 1, 2026.